ml6team/aws-promote-code/README.md

 Within this repository, [ML6](https://www.ml6.eu/) presents a comprehensive template for MLOps projects on AWS.
 Our aim is to showcase ML6's preferred approach, where **code promotion takes precedence over model promotion** across different environments.
 This approach offers several notable advantages:

-- Model and supporting code such as inference pipelines can follow the same staging pattern.
+- Model and supporting code, such as inference pipelines, can follow the same staging pattern.
 - Training code is reviewed and retraining can be automated in production.
-- Staging of time series pipeline can be unified with regression/classification.
+- Staging of time series pipelines can be unified with regression/classification.
-- Production data access in development environment is not needed.
+- Production-data access in development environment is not needed.

 By embracing this code promotion strategy, ML6 aims to establish a standardized and efficient MLOps workflow, promoting best practices in model development, deployment, and maintenance on the AWS platform.

 # MLOps project
 The content of this MLOps project-template is a Machine-Learning Pipeline in AWS SageMaker.
 The creation and deployment of pipelines represent standard practices within the MLOps domain and requires certain functionalities from your Cloud Provider.
 With SageMaker, we gain access to a comprehensive set of functionalities and can implement our ML model training pipeline, as well as experiment-tracking, re-training, model-deployment and other typical MLOps tasks.
-For further information see the [Training-Pipeline-ReadMe](/training_pipeline/README.md), where everything is explained in detail.
+For further information, see the [Training-Pipeline-ReadMe](/training_pipeline/README.md), where everything is explained in detail.

 # Project structure
 This project comprises three distinct environments and a total of four AWS accounts, each serving specific purposes: